11 Steps to Becoming a Diplomatic Security Service Special Agent

 What to expect during the Assessment?

-The e-mail invitation letter will specify where the Assessment will take place.
-Candidates must report to their assigned Assessment Center no later than the arrival time (versus assessment time) indicated in their confirmation e-mail letter.
-Candidates who arrive late may be refused entry.
-The Assessment itself will take approximately three hours for Special Agent candidates, however there may be some additional administrative time at the end of the process.
-Candidates should plan their return trip accordingly.
-While the main elements of the Diplomatic Security Assessment remain constant, information on logistical details or time limits or Assessment order, for example, can change quickly.
-Accordingly, candidates who advance to the Assessment stage should follow the instructions provided on the day of the Assessment.
+The Assessment will take approximately 90 minutes for Special Agent candidates, however there may be some additional administrative time at the end of the process.
+Candidates should plan accordingly.
+While the main elements of the Diplomatic Security Assessment remain constant, information on time limits or Assessment order, for example, can change quickly.
+Candidates who advance to the Assessment stage should follow the instructions provided on the day of the Assessment.

 The Department of State is committed to full and equal participation in all aspects of the application process.
 Candidates with disabilities may request accommodations to take the Assessment by contacting the Office of Accessibility and Accommodation at OAA@state.gov.
 Candidates must clearly describe the accommodation(s), the medical need (diagnosis), and how the requested solution(s) support participation in the Assessment.
 Candidates should contact OAA as soon as possible and be prepared to submit medical documentation, if requested.
+Requests must be submitted and approval received prior to the scheduled assessment.
 Any delay may require the Assessment to be postponed.

 The Structured Interview